Solar System

 The planets, including our Earth, and other objects in the solar system were formed from the remaining gases and dust particles.
 There are around four rocky planets, also called terrestrial planets, which include Mercury, Venus, Earth and Moon.
 These terrestrial planets occupy the inner region of the solar system, whereas the outer region of the solar system is occupied by other four planets, also called gas giants, which include Jupiter, Saturn, Uranus, and Neptune.

 The gas giants are located farthest from the Sun because of strong solar winds from newly born Sun.
-The solar winds pushed lighter gases (i.e. hydrogen and helium) farther away from which the four gas giants were formed.
+The solar winds pushed lighter gases (i.e. hydrogen and Helium) farther away from which the four gas giants were formed.

 Facts